Iron-Rich Foods For Babies and Toddlers

 Why is iron so important for babies and toddlers?

-Iron is a mineral that’s essential for healthy growth and development.
-Our bodies use iron to make haemoglobin, a protein in red blood cells, which transports oxygen to all parts of our body via our blood.
+Our bodies use iron to make hemoglobin, a protein in red blood cells, which transports oxygen to all parts of our body via our blood.

 Because of their rapid growth and development, babies and toddlers need a lot of iron in their diet.